 It’s not surprising that Gen Xers ages 35 to 44 were the most likely of any age group — 32 percent — to say they don’t know how often they save, considering that they have the highest percentage of respondents with no savings.

 It’s encouraging, though, that 23 percent of respondents said they deposit money in savings every paycheck and another 22 percent save monthly.
 But with nearly 1 in 3 adults not aware of how often they’re setting money aside, it’s clear that more Americans need to make saving a habit.
-Anyone can learn these habits of financially smart people.

 Sometimes, Saving Takes Sacrifice

 It might seem impossible to save money when you’re living paycheck to paycheck or not making much money.
 But Thacker said it’s doable, you just need to make a spending inventory.
 “Too few people actually have outlined their personal budget and really understand how much money is coming and the cost of expenses flowing out of their households,” he said.
 “Exploring whether there’s an opportunity to increase income — by improving your skills or taking on a new challenge — is always beneficial.
 Then ask yourself whether your expenses are essentials or if there are opportunities to save on things like eating out, monthly memberships and subscription services.”